 By Jon Michail

 Image Objects are an often underrated aspect of our personal branding.
-Your accessories (watch, glasses, jewellery, shoes) and your tools (pen, laptop, phone) all work together to project a certain image.
+Your accessories (watch, glasses or even a brown eyed contact lenses, jewellery, shoes) and your tools (pen, laptop, phone) all work together to project a certain image.
 Other image objects that are part of your brand include the car you drive, your business logo and related visual branding, your personal office, and the objects inside it.
 All of these image objects hold great potential as effective tools of communication.

 What your watch says about you